grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 ```

 You can also output the migrated configuration and template files to a folder which can be
 reviewed before being loaded back into the Alertmanager at a later time.
-It is recommended to output
+We recommended you output
 the migrated files to a different folder than the original files so you always have the original files
 as a backup.
 For example, the following command outputs the migrated configuration and template files
 to a folder called `migrated`: